micaela-vieira/project-NE/README.txt

 2)
 Secondly, we have to choose the method to use to get the NEs.
 We have two possibilities:
 -m stanford		<-- use Stanford nlp
--m spacy		<-- use spacy
+-m spacy		<-- use spaCy
 3)
 We have to choose the processes we want to execute (multiple processes are allowed):
 -la			<-- write in a txt file the pairs (token-NE) for all NEs found in the text.
 In the txt file we will have one pair per line, in order of appearance
 -ld			<-- write in a txt file the pairs (token-NE) for all different NEs found in the text.
 In the txt file we will have one pair per line, in alphabetical order.
 Note that it is possible that a single token is assigned to multiple NE tags; if this is the case, all of them will be listed
--pc			<-- write in a txt file the various percentages of NE tags with respect to the total amount of nouns and literals of the text
+-pc			<-- write in a txt file and build bar plots of the various percentages of NE tags with respect to the total amount of nouns and literals (only for EN) of the text
 -at			<-- build a txt file where the tokens are annotated with NEs -ax			<-- build a xml file where the tokens are annotated with NEs